An easy, light homemade granola with just 5 basic ingredients (and no oil needed)! Perfect for breakfast or snacking and great for on-the-go!

 - Make healthy granola muffins - so tasty!

-- Add it to some frozen yogurt or ice cream for a crunchy dessert topping!
+- Crumble it on top of some frozen yogurt or ice cream for a crunchy dessert topping!

 Of course, you can also use this as a basic granola recipe and tailor it to your tastes.